LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Malicious or compromised user(s) could also send malicious prompt inputs that target known vulnerabilities on the plugin server to crash it.
+\textbf{Make malicious prompts.} Malicious or compromised user(s) could also send malicious prompt inputs that target known vulnerabilities on the plugin server to crash it.
 These malicious prompts could just be big payloads that the plugin server cannot parse~\cite{crosby2003denial}.